lhqezio/StudyMate_FInder_App/README.md

             - CoursesEnum will contain all the possible courses
             - gendersEnum will contain all the possible genders
             - InterestsEnum will contain all the possible Interests

+3. Every single class will be tested thus each of these class will have its corresponding unit test

 ## Work Planning

 1. Amir: Profile, dtb for profile, unit test for profile, message, partially conversation, matching, link primary key foreign key for user (1 to 1 relationship)